klendathu2k/Obsidian/Highlights 2022.md

 - Week 38 (09/19)...
 	- Beginning to think constant reauth to both PanDA DOMA and github is a pain in the butt.
 Beginning to rethink doc / persistency
 - Week 39
 	- Walltime limit includes a x2 safety margin... remember, this is a user-centric rather than a production-centric system.
-User will quote
+User will quote time *a* job takes to complete... and PanDA assumes that to be the mean time.
+Wants all jobs to complete... x2 safety.
+(Jeesh).
+	-
+- Week 40
+	- Scaling up to arbitrary size should work from this point forward.
+	- PanDA is on the fritz again...
+	- Shifting back to STAR